Image of jasmine flower

 Jasmine is also commonly used topically to address a wide variety of aches and pains throughout the body, from back, joint, and muscle pain to menstrual cramps and more.
 It can also be applied topically to help with nerve pain, such as sciatica.

 Jasmine is considered a vulnerary herb, which means it supports the healing of wounds.
 Its antiseptic, antimicrobial, and antifungal properties make it an effective herb in warding off infection.
-The leaf, root, and flowers of Jasmine have anti-inflammatory and analgesic properties that can help with pain relief, such as when addressing painful wounds.
+The leaf, root, and flowers of Jasmine have anti-inflammatory and analgesic properties that can also help with pain relief.

 Jasmine flowers are believed to help balance hormones in all body types, regardless of sex.
 Maybe this is a nod to the androgynous aroma of the flowers themselves.